 Closing Prayer

-We thank You for entrusting us with resources to manage and a family to lead.
+Lord, we thank You for entrusting us with resources to manage and a family to lead.
 Grant us wisdom as we seek to teach our children Your financial principles.
 Help us to be transparent, patient, and encouraging as we guide them toward financial stewardship that honors You.
 May our family money meetings be filled with Your presence and perspective, keeping eternal values at the center of our discussions.
+In Jesus’ name, Amen.